 On August 28, 2017, Sgt.
 Johnson left for his second deployment with the U.S. Army.
 He was assigned to the 3rd Special Forces Group (Airborne), and sent to the African nation of Niger, where his group met with Nigerien soldiers to gather information on the whereabouts of a high-ranking Islamic State militant.

 This mission led them to the west Nigerien village of Tongo Tongo.
-On October 4, 2017, the soldiers intended to visit village leaders to gather intel.
+On October 4, 2017, the soldiers intended to visit village leaders to gather intelligence.
 Instead, the villagers stalled the soldiers until they were ambushed by approximately 50 ISIS militants, who were armed with RPGs, mortars, and other heavy munitions.
 The assault lasted over half an hour until French fighter jets frightened off the remaining ISIS belligerents.
 The attack resulted in the death of 4 Nigeriens, 4 Americans (including Johnson), and 21 of the 50 assaulters.

 Johnson’s body was located two days later, nearly a mile away from the site of the ambush.
 His hands were tied and a bullet wound was found in the back of his head, leading to the tragic conclusion that Johnson was separated from his group, captured, and executed by the enemy.
 Additional remains of Johnson’s were found over a month later in the same spot.

 A funeral was held for Johnson on October 21, 2017, and more than 1,200 people attended.
 He is survived by his wife, three children, his father, two grandparents, nine sisters, eight brothers, and numerous extended family members and friends.
 At the time of his death he was only 25 years old.